 Lucy beamed with delight sitting upright she leaned forward and firmly kissed Tom on the cheek.
 Tom smiled “I could get used to that,” his cheeks turning red a little.

 It was a warm late autumn day as Lucy and Tom sat in the garden drinking coffee.

 “I always wanted a garden of my own,” said Lucy blissfully.

 “Now you have my dear,” replied Tom smiling

 Lucy felt in good health since the operation and very happy but hadn’t quite got all that she wanted.
 Marriage was the first thing, and maybe it wasn’t too late to have children.
-Lucy knew Tom had two daughters both lived away one in France the other in London.
-She would like to meet them sometime, but all in good time she knew Tom didn’t want to rush things.
+Lucy knew Tom had two daughters both lived away from home, one in France the other in London.
+She would like to meet them, but all in good time, she knew Tom didn’t want to rush things.
 She had learnt patience as far as Tom was concerned.

-It was three days before Christmas the shopping mall was heaving with people rushing about laden down with shopping, and boxes containing Christmas gifts for loved ones.
+Three days before Christmas the shopping mall was heaving with people rushing about laden down with shopping, and boxes containing Christmas gifts for loved ones.
 Lucy, Tom, Anne and her boyfriend sat at a table enjoying a coffee.
-One or two work colleagues from the department store had come to for they all knew that Tom and Lucy were about to tell them something and it could only mean one thing.
+One or two work colleagues from the department store came too.
+They all knew that Tom and Lucy were about to tell them something and it could only mean one thing.
 Shirley, the manager of the coffee shop, came to join them.

-Shirley offered to cater for their wedding, and they had accepted and as it was only to be a small group of guests they were to have the reception in the coffee shop.
-As Shirley watched, the group sat talking she felt sure from the start that Lucy and Tom were always meant to be together.
-The coffee shop to her was more than just a place to have a coffee or tea and bite to eat it was a place for people coming together and maybe finding a chance of some happiness in the process.
+Shirley offered to cater for their wedding, which they accepted and as it was only to be a small group of guests.
+The reception would be held in the coffee shop.
+As Shirley watched, the couple as they sat talking.
+She felt sure from the start that Lucy and Tom were always meant to be together.
+The coffee shop to Shirley meant more than just a place to have a coffee or tea and bite to eat.
+It was a place for people to come together and a chance to find some happiness in the process.